acridotheres/optimizer/docs/formats/html.md

 Acridotheres Optimized Hypertext Markup Language is a binary format to store HTML code efficiently.

 Use inside [HSSP](https://github.com/acridotheres/hssp)v8 files for best results.

+Also, this format performs really well when compression is applied additionally as stuff like closing tags are the same for every element type.

 ## File structure